dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/drawinglayer.md

 ## setDrawingStyle

-Sets the style for the `DrawingLayer` or for a particular mediaType.
+Sets the style for the `DrawingLayer` or for a particular mediaType or for a specific status.

 ```typescript
 setDrawingStyle(styleId: number, mediaType?: EnumDrawingItemMediaType, styleSelector?: string): void;